ImageMagick v6 Examples --

 [IM Text]

-Scripted readers of EXIF data, or any identify output, should do so in a case in-sensitive way.
+The EXIF data, or any identify output, should be processed in a case in-sensitive way.
 Many older versions of IM for example, will output "EXIF:" (uppercase) rather than "exif:" (lowercase).

 There is also features to mark photos you want to be 'developed' or printed by photographic printers, and to adjust other printing parameters.
 However this is rarely used by most people.

-Many of these settings can be very useful to users, but the most useful to people is generally the Date and Time of the photo.
-This of course assumes Most people however are most interested in the and Date/Time of the photo, and the orientation of the image so they can rotate it correctly.
-That is what we'll look at next.
+Many of these settings can be very useful to users, but the most useful to people is generally the date and time of the photo.
+This of course assumes that the date and time was set correctly on the cemera before the photo was taken.
+Also many people are interested in the orientation of the image so it can be rotated correctly when displayed, and That is, what we'll look at next.

-Also the size of an image from a digital camera usally very large, allowing you to print it at photo quality level, but is far too large for use of the WWW, and especially not for thumbnails.
-As such unless you want users to actually print photo quality images, I would not publish the original image directly.
+Also the size of an image from a digital camera usually very large (and getting larger), allowing you to print it at photo quality level, but is far too large for use of the WWW, and especially not for thumbnails.
+As such unless you want users to actually be able to print photo quality images, I would not publish the original image directly.

-The above image for example has been cropped and resized for IM examples usage, but I purposally left the EXIF data intact.
-Normally I would not do this for published images.
+The above image for example has been cropped and resized for IM examples usage, but I purposely left the EXIF data intact for the example.
+Normally I would strip this information.

 Digital Photo Orientation